dotnet/fsharp/README.md

 F# is a mature, open source, cross-platform, functional-first programming language which empowers users and organizations to tackle complex computing problems with simple, maintainable, and robust code.
 F# is used in a wide range of application areas and is supported by Microsoft and other industry-leading companies providing professional tools, and by an active open community.
 You can find out more about F# at http://fsharp.org.

-Changes contributed here are packaged into the Visual F# Tools, the F# Open Edition, and other open source F# editing tools.
-Microsoft coordinates packaging this repository as part of the Visual F# Tools, while the F# community coordinates packaging it as the Open Edition of F# for use on Linux, macOS, Android, iOS, and other platforms, via the [fsharp/fsharp GitHub repo](https://github.com/fsharp/fsharp/).
+Changes contributed here are eventually included in all packagings of F# and open source F# editing tools.
+Microsoft coordinates packaging this repository as part of the Visual F# Tools, and the F# community coordinates packaging [other editions of F#](https://github.com/fsharp/fsharp/) for use on Linux, macOS, Android, iOS, and other platforms.

 ### License